Kit Advice

 Expeditions have Evolved

 Kit is an important part of your trip and requires some careful planning.
 There are lots of different brands and price ranges that you will come across when looking to buy your kit.
-The most expensive option in not necessarilly the best or the right one for you.
+The most expensive option in not necessarily the best or the right one for you.

 We often get lots of questions so we have provided our top tips on the more technical pieces of equipment that you are going to need.
-Remember we are always here to support you and answer any further questions you may have.

 Our Top Tips on...

-• Daypacks
+• Daysacks

 • it is a good bag to keep your valuables in while you travel

-• for using while walking around towns and when sight-seeing.
+• for using while walking around towns and when sight-seeing

-• Buying a Rucksack
+• Buying a rucksack

-This should be about 65-75 litres (for smaller framed explorers this could be less) in capacity to allow for all your personal and group equipment.
-There are many different designs on the market, and it is a personal choice depending on your body shape.
 It is essential that you buy a rucksack with an adjustable back so that it can be fitted to you properly.
-Any good outdoor shops will make sure that you do not leave with an ill-fitting rucksack.
+Any good outdoor shop will make sure that you do not leave with an ill-fitting rucksack.
 When purchasing the rucksack, it is also important to check the length of the waist straps as some are made specifically for men and women.
-Men's will have shorter waist straps and these rucksacks are not generally comfortable for women to wear, so ladies when purchasing make sure that the padding is adequate and that the waist straps are long enough.
+Men will have shorter waist straps and these rucksacks are not generally comfortable for women to wear, so ladies when purchasing, make sure that the padding is adequate and that the waist straps are long enough.

 Our advice is to go for a simple design such as the standard two outside pockets, one on either side of the main body, as well as a pocket in the top flap.

 Adjust the straps so that the waist belt is on your hips and therefore the weight of the rucksack is sitting on the small of your back.
 Loosen the shoulder straps so that the weight is transmitted down, rather than hanging off your shoulders.
-A chest strap that can be adjusted to fit snugly is essential.

-• Rucksack Liners
+• Rucksack liners

 Alternatively, you can use the orange plastic survival bags sold by outdoor shops, which are also thick and robust, but enormous!